Home battery storage ROI calculator: Perth 2026 guide

 - WA Electricity Rebates & Incentives 2026 -- Find out which rebates and incentives can reduce your battery costs.

 Ready to act?
-Run your battery ROI analysis → — model your specific usage, tariff, and battery size to see real payback numbers.
+Model your battery payback → — enter your usage, tariff, and battery size to see your own modelled numbers.

 See how much you could save with solar, batteries, and smart tariff choices